 But not too personal.

 If you’re struggling with determining how personal is too personal, just remember that your blog is not your therapist.
 When you’re facing a life crisis, wait to write about it after you’re on the other side of it or if you’re still going through the hardship, wait until you have a valuable lesson to share that you’ve learned from the experience so far.

 I’m not going to say only share what you feel comfortable sharing because to be good writers we must get out of our comfort zones.
 But ask yourself why you’re uncomfortable.
 Are you holding back for the sake of privacy or popularity?

 If you don’t want to share something because you feel it would invade your privacy or the privacy of others, don’t share it.
 But if you don’t want to share something because you’re afraid people won’t like what you have to say, feel that fear and share it anyway.
 (Side note: Be smart.
 Don’t share something that’s going to get you fired — unless you feel that strongly about the subject and you’re ready to quit anyway.)

-Become a member of See Jane Write and get in-depth information like this delivered to your inbox every Monday morning.
+Become a member of See Jane Write to get access to in-depth lessons on branding, blogging, writing and more.
 Apply for membership at seejanewritebham.com/membership.